CarbonLDP/carbonldp-js-sdk/doc/README.md

 getPointer( id:string ):boolean
 ```

 Returns the pointer referenced by the URI provided.
-If not exists a pointer is created.
+If none exists, an empty pointer is created.
-Returns null if the URI is not inside scope of the PersistedDocument.
+Returns null if the URI is not inside the scope of the PersistedDocument.

 *Parameters*